 The presence of Ich causes white spots to appear all over your guppy’s body.
 As a result of an ectoparasite, your guppy will tell you that Ich is to blame for its white spots by repeatedly rubbing against the hard objects in its tank.

 The condition causes itching, and your guppies will behave just as humans do.
 The issue becomes more severe once the guppy is rubbing against sharp edges.
 That could rip its fins and lead to fin rot.
 Fortunately, this illness can be treated if you act quickly.

 Also Read: Why Is My Guppy Turning Black?

 Water mold can turn your guppy white.
 Some people call it mouse fan gas disease.
 It starts with a fungus that invades the guppy through a wound.
 Once it grows and spreads, besides turning the body white, it will also make the fish sick.
 Yet, it is treatable.

-It is worth noting that fungi are presented in most fish tanks, although it spreads widely once the conditions are not proper.
+It is worth noting that fungi are present in most fish tanks, although they spread widely once the conditions are not proper.
 That includes poor water quality and hygiene.
 Thus, as you will see later on, the first step would be taking care of your tank’s environment.

 4. Dropsy Disease

 Dropsy is a fairly common illness that starts with a bacterial infection.
 It targets the liver, which is why the guppy’s abdomen distends.
 Dropsy will also discolor your fish.
 It will begin to lean towards white in appearance.